-Trajectory outliers (a.k.a. anomalies) can be items (e.g. a trajectory or a segment of trajectory) that is significantly different from other items in terms of some similarity metric.
-It can also be events or observations (represented by a collection of trajectories) that do not conform to an expected pattern (e.g. a traffic congestion caused by a car accident).
-A survey on general anomaly detection methods can be found in [14].
+Trajectory outliers (a.k.a. anomalies) can be items (e.g., a trajectory or a segment of trajectory) that are significantly different from other items in terms of some similarity metric.
+It can also be events or observations (represented by a collection of trajectories) that do not conform to an expected pattern (e.g., a traffic congestion caused by a car accident).
+A survey on general anomaly detection methods can be found in Chandola et al. [2009].

-8.1 Detecting Outlier Trajectories
+8.1.
+Detecting Outlier Trajectories

 An outlier trajectory is a trajectory or a part of a trajectory that is significantly different from others in a corpus in terms of a distance metric, such as shape and travel time.
-The outlier trajectories could be a taxi driver's malicious detour [61][131] or unexpected road changes (due to traffic accidents or constructions).
+The outlier trajectories could be a taxi driver's malicious detour [Liu et al. 2014; Zhang et al. 2011] or unexpected road changes (due to traffic accidents or construction).
 It can also remind people when traveling on a wrong path.

 A general idea is to leverage existing trajectory clustering or frequent pattern mining methods.
 If a trajectory (or a segment) cannot be accommodated in any (density-based) clusters, or not frequent, it may be an outlier.
-Lee et al. [52] proposed a partition-and-detection framework to find anomalous segments of trajectories from a trajectory data set.
-This method can be an extension of the trajectory clustering proposed in [51].
+Lee et al. [2008] proposed a partition-and-detection framework to find anomalous segments of trajectories from a trajectory dataset.
+This method can be an extension of the trajectory clustering proposed in Lee et al. [2007].

-8.2 Identifying Anomalous Events by Trajectories
+8.2.
+Identifying Anomalous Events by Trajectories

 Another direction is to detect traffic anomalies (rather than trajectory itself) by using many trajectories.
-The traffic anomalies could be caused by accidents, controls, protests, sports, celebrations, disasters and other events.
+The traffic anomalies could be caused by accidents, controls, protests, sports, celebrations, disasters, and other events.

-Liu et al. [62] partition a city into disjointed regions with major roads and glean the anomalous links between two regions according to the trajectories of vehicles traveling between the two regions.
-They divide a day into time bins and identify for each link three features: the number of vehicles traveling a link in a time bin, proportion of these vehicles among all vehicles entering the destination region, and that departing from the origin region.
-The three features of a time bin were respectively compared with those in the equivalent time bins of previous days to calculate the minimum distort of each feature.
-Then, the link of the time bin can be represented in a 3-dimension space, with each dimension denoting the minimum distort of a feature.
+Liu et al. [2011] partition a city into disjointed regions with major roads and glean the anomalous links between two regions according to the trajectories of vehicles traveling between the two regions.
+They divide a day into time bins and identify for each link three features: the number of vehicles traveling a link in a time bin, the proportion of these vehicles among all vehicles entering the destination region, and that departing from the origin region.
+The three features of a time bin were respectively compared with those in the equivalent time bins of previous days to calculate the minimum distortion of each feature.
+Then, the link of the time bin can be represented in a 3D space, with each dimension denoting the minimum distort of a feature.
 Later, the Mahalanobis distance is used to measure the extreme points (in the 3D space), which are regarded as outliers.
-Following the aforementioned research, Sanjay et al. [15] proposed a two-step mining and optimization framework to detect traffic anomalies between two regions and explain an anomaly with the traffic flows passing the two regions (see Section 10 for details).
+Following the aforementioned research, Chawla et al. [2012] proposed a two-step mining and optimization framework to detect traffic anomalies between two regions and explain an anomaly with the traffic flows passing the two regions (see Section 10 for details).

-Pan and Zheng et al. [76] identify traffic anomalies according to drivers' routing behavior on an urban road network.
-Here, a detected anomaly is represented by a sub-graph of a road network where drivers' routing behaviors significantly differ from their original patterns.
+Pan et al. [2013] identify traffic anomalies according to drivers' routing behavior on an urban road network.
+Here, a detected anomaly is represented by a subgraph of a road network where drivers' routing behaviors significantly differ from their original patterns.
 They then tried to describe the detected anomaly by mining representative terms from the social media that people have posted when the anomaly was happening.